Lincoln-LM/RNG-Python-Scripts/rng_related/jump_ahead.md

 ### Computing jump polynomial during execution

-One method of jumping an arbitrary about of advances would be to compute the jump polynomial during execution of the program and then proceeding to apply it.
+One method of jumping an arbitrary amount of advances would be to compute the jump polynomial during execution of the program and then proceeding to apply it.
 This method works, though it's performance greatly suffers from the expensive GF(2) modulo function that must be repeatedly run.

 ### Precomputed step jump polynomials